michaelyangbling/info-vis-hw1/Readme.md

 # problem 2
- I choose to do total GDP but not per capita, since total GDP represents the overall global impact from a country/ continent.

- Each color( each continent) in the plot represents the total gdp after inflation adjustment vs time.
+ Each color( each continent) in the plot represents the gdp per capita.

  Some country codes are mismatched and eliminated.

+ NA, EU and OC are higher in GDP.

- GDP suddenly increases more rapidly for almost all continents around 1950, after world war 2.
+ GDP increases for all continents

- There is almost no deviation from this trend.

- Caveat is that this is total but not GDP per capita, where we need any country's population at any time, and I cannot find that data.
+ Deviation: at about 2008, some countries decreases.

+ Caveat is that GDP per capita in a continent is not representative of countries.

 # problem 3

-  change of GDP with respect to time for each continent( each color ) is shown in problem 2. mean life expectancy ( divided by number of coutries in that continent )with respect to time always increases, for each continent, except for time in world war 1 and 2.
-The outlier is NA( North America) and SA( South america), which means they are not influenced so much by world wars.
+  change of GDP with respect to time for each continent( each color ) is shown in problem 2. mean life expectancy with respect to time always increases, for each continent, except for time in world war 1 and 2.
+The outlier is NA( North America), AF, OC, and SA( South america), which means they are not influenced so much by world war 2.

-  mean mortality, per 1000 people,  ( divided by number of coutries in that continent ) after world war 2 increases for a short time and then decreases for all continents.
+  mean mortality, per 1000 people,  after world war 2 increases for a short time and then decreases for all continents.
 The outlier is Oceania, which has not data until 1970.

 # problem 4